TakashiYoshinaga/Oculus-Quest-Interaction-Sample/README.md

-# Oculus Quest Interactin Sample
+# WebVR Interactin Sample for Oculus Quest
 Primitive sample of interaction between controllers and virtual objects for Oculus Quest.
 You can experience just by opening following site in web browser of Oculus Quest since this sample was made with A-Frame.
 ## Experiences
 <b>Experienc on your device</b><br>